geoah/arduino-server/README.md

 Where pupkin@mail.ua your email and pupkin_pass your pass.
 Now you are ready to send messages.

+When registering email is send to provided login name with code snippet required for start.

 Clients with same username token will be grouped within one room/group.
 And can send messages to each other.

-Registered users are stored locally in TMP dir of your system.
+Registered users are stored locally in TMP dir of your system in file "user.db".
 So after restart you don't have to register again.